GerritCodeReview/homepage/pages/site/publishing-gerrit-docs.md

 **To deploy the site:**

 1. Make sure you have proper ownership of the output files.

-    ```
+    ```bash
     sudo chown -R $( id -u $USER ):$( id -g $USER ) _site/
     ```

 1. Type the following command from the root of the repository:

-    ```
+    ```bash
     firebase deploy
     ```